xaronnn/CloudFirewall/README.md

 /*
 Enabling block SQL injection attacks and it will ban from Cloudflare.
-Parameters: sqlInjectionBlock(true if you want, request ip ban from Cloudflare. default is true.)
+Parameters: sqlInjectionBlock(true if you want request ip ban from Cloudflare. default is true.)
 */
 $firewall->sqlInjectionBlock();

 /*
 Enabling block XSS injection attacks and it will ban from Cloudflare.
-Parameters: xssInjectionBlock(true if you want, request ip ban from Cloudflare. default is true.)
+Parameters: xssInjectionBlock(true if you want request ip ban from Cloudflare. default is true.)
 */
 $firewall->xssInjectionBlock();

 /*
 Enabling block cookie steal attacks.
-Parameters: cookieStealBlock(true if you want, request ip ban from Cloudflare. default is true.)
+Parameters: cookieStealBlock(true if you want request ip ban from Cloudflare. default is true.)
 */
 $firewall->cookieStealBlock();